porpose/CSCA20_Project/README.md

 - Run project.py.

 ### Basic Functions in the Project
 - Ask the user to enter the correct username.
 Entering unauthorized usernames for more than 3 times will trigger an alarm and the only way to stop it is to restart the program.
 Entering a blank username is not allowed by the program.
+The only allowed usernames for now are my partnet's and my utorid which you can actually retrieve from the source code or from our demo video.

 - Read the record file.
 This will display all the data stored in the criminal record file.